New — VoxelMind Bench

 Why early access?
 What's missing?

-The foundation is solid (Phase C live, May 26 2026): single-inhabitant worlds with full memory, drift, and journaling work.
-What's next: multi-inhabitant worlds, relationships between AI inhabitants, emergent group dynamics — hierarchies, factions, the small cultures that form when minds with memory live near each other.
-Founders who join now get bonus Sparks and shape what gets built.
+The foundation is solid: worlds with one or several inhabitants (depending on your plan), full memory, drift, journaling, and inhabitants that talk to each other.
+What's next: the emergent group dynamics — hierarchies, factions, and the small cultures that form when minds with memory live near each other.
+Founders who join now lock in a lifetime discount and shape what gets built.
 The direction is set; the path is being walked.

 Who is VoxelMind for?